billykore/bankkrud-be-krudapp/README.md

-# TapMoney Backend Service
+# KrudApp Backend Service

-This is a sample backend service for a fictional electronic money application called TapMoney.
+This is a fictional backend service for banking app of a fictional bank called Bankkrud.
 It demonstrates the implementation of a RESTful API using Go, following best practices and design patterns.